the-y9/GitSense/README.md

 # GitSense - Automate Your GitHub Contributions

 GitSense is a VS Code extension that automates the process of summarizing your coding activity and committing it to a GitHub repository.
 It monitors your coding activity in one-hour intervals, generates a summary of your changes, and commits and pushes these summaries to your GitHub repository named `GitSense-commits`.
-This tool streamlines tracking your progress and maintaining a detailed log of your work.
+This tool streamlines tracking your progress and maintaining a log of your work.

 ---